 8. The Mount Pleasant Riots

-The Issue: The Mount Pleasant riots in Washington D.C. were racial in nature, prompted by a rookie police officer's botched arrest of a Salvadoran man for disorderly conduct, in which she shot him in the chest.
-The Latino community, which had been feeling sidelined and discriminated against already, rioted — and 230 people were arrested over two days.
+The Issue: The Mount Pleasant riots in Washington, D.C., were prompted by a rookie police officer's botched arrest of a Salvadoran man for disorderly conduct, in which the officer shot the man in the chest.
+The Latinx community, which had been feeling sidelined and discriminated against already, rioted — and 230 people were arrested over two days.

-What It Changed: The riots prompted a heavier integration of Latinos into the police force at Mount Pleasant, a serious report by the United States Commission On Civil Rights, and a new set of policies about police conduct, including an agreement not to ask citizens about their immigration status.
+What It Changed: The riots prompted a heavier integration of Latinos into the police force at Mount Pleasant, a report by the United States Commission On Civil Rights that found Spanish speakers faced systematic discrimination from police and the community, and a new set of policies about police conduct, including an agreement not to ask citizens about their immigration status.

 9. The L.A.
 Riots

-The Issue: The L.A. riots, which remain infamous, erupted after a mostly-white jury acquitted four police officers of excessive force charges against Rodney King, a black man they'd collectively beaten with batons over 50 times.
-Property damage worth $1 billion was caused, swathes of Los Angeles were set ablaze, and 50 people were killed, as protestors ran riot, convinced that the entire system of government was prejudiced.
+The Issue: The L.A. rioots erupted after a mostly-white jury acquitted four police officers of using excessive force against Rodney King.
+Property damage worth $1 billion was caused, swathes of Los Angeles were set ablaze, and 50 people were killed, as protestors demanded justice.

-What It Changed: In the light of the spate of recent killings — Trayvon Martin, Eric Garner, now Freddie Gray — some would argue not much.
-South L.A., the sparking point for the riots, is still poor and suffering from gang problems, and police brutality remains an issue: in 2012 there were calls for the LAPD to be investigated by the federal government after three more incidences of violence.
-However, at the very least, the L.A. riots started conversations about the racial compositions of juries, and a huge amount of charitable community organisations emerged afterwards to try and mend the damage.
+What It Changed: In the light recent killings of Black people by the police — Breonna Taylor, Tony McDade, and now George Floyd — some would argue not much.
+South L.A., the sparking point for the riots, continues to experience gang and police violence, in addition to widespread poverty: in 2012 there were calls for the LAPD to be investigated by the federal government after three more incidents of violence.
+However, at the very least, the L.A. riots started conversations about the racial compositions of juries, and a huge amount of charitable community organizations emerged afterwards to try and mend the damage.